 Seljak Brand hosts community events to enable conversation about global issues on a local level.
 We discuss things like how you can contribute to reducing global warming and how creativity is needed in systems change.
 Here's the series of events we've organised.

 ART AS ACTION: Finding the role of creativity in the face of a climate crisis

 24 October 2019

 The climate crisis is pressing and communities are only becoming more impacted as we feel the effects of global warming.
-The majority of climate action focuses on emissions reduction through renewable energy and reforestation, which is difficult for many of us to engage with on the every day and leaves the skills and passions of creative people by the wayside in the call for climate action.
+The majority of climate action focuses on emissions reduction through renewable energy and reforestation, which is difficult for many of us to engage with in our daily lives and leaves the skills and passions of creative people by the wayside in the call for climate action.
 It also largely ignores how we are to prepare for the extreme natural events to which we’re increasingly exposed.

 Art and creativity critiques and envisions, it builds new, re-invents and inspires – all essential components of transitioning to new ways of doing things.
 Furthermore, storytelling creates connection between people and groups which is core to effective action.